vegaprotocol/specs/specs/0044-lp-mechanics.md

 ## Network parameters
-`bond-penalty-parameter` - used to calculate the penalty to liquidity providers when they fail to meet their obligations.
+- `bond-penalty-parameter` - used to calculate the penalty to liquidity providers when they fail to meet their obligations.
-`market-size-measurement-period` - used in fee splitting `maximum-liquidity-fee-factor-level` - used in validating fee amounts `siskas_to_bond` - used to translate a commitment to an obligation (in siskas)
+- ~~`market-size-measurement-period` - used in fee splitting~~
+- `maximum-liquidity-fee-factor-level` - used in validating fee amounts
+- `stake_to_ccy_siskas` - used to translate a commitment to an obligation (in siskas)

 ## What data do we keep relating to liquidity provision?
-1. List of all liquidity providers and their commitment sizes and their “equity-like share” for each market (https://github.com/vegaprotocol/product/pull/323/files)
+1. List of all liquidity providers and their commitment sizes and their “equity-like share” for each market [see 0042-setting-fees-and-rewarding-lps](./0042-setting-fees-and-rewarding-lps.md)
 1. Liquidity provision orders (probably need to be indexed somewhere in addition to the order book)
 1. New account per market holding all committed liquidity provider bonds
-1. Actual amount of liquidity supplied (can be calculated from order book “0034-prob-weighted-liquidity-measure.ipynb”)
+1. Actual amount of liquidity supplied (can be calculated from order book, [see 0034-prob-weighted-liquidity-measure](./0034-prob-weighted-liquidity-measure.ipynb))
 1. Each liquidity provider's actual bond amount